sulis-hpc/sulis-hpc.github.io/gettingstarted/batchq/gpu.markdown

 1. TOC
 {:toc}

-Sulis contains a number of nodes equipped with Nvidia A100 GPUs.
+Sulis contains 30 nodes equipped with Nvidia A100 GPUs.
 These are the 40GB variant of the A100, connected via PCI-express.
 Three A100s are installed in each node.
+In addition there are 18 nodes equipped with three Nvidia L40 GPUs (48GB).

+Note that these **are** PCI-e cards and are not connected via Nvidia SXM.
+They are unlikely to be suitable for training large models that need to span the memory of multiple GPUs simultaneously.

 GPU nodes are accessed via submitting batch scripts to the {{site.data.slurm.gpunode_partition_name}} partition.
 Such scripts should request one or more GPUs in their SLURM resource request.

 Most GPU jobs will require loading of the a CUDA [environment module](../software/modules) to make use of GPU acceleration.